My Estonia travel summary:

 - Border crossing with Latvia in the middle of forest.

 The Republic of Estonia is contrasting and unique.
 Even though it’s part of Baltic countries (together with Latvia and Lithuania), with which it shares similar geography and recent history under Soviet Union umbrella, it is different.
 Estonia is ethnically and linguistically close to Finland.
-It was under the Soviet Union and Russia for over 300 years until 1991, and from the, following its own path.
+It was under Russian and Soviet rule for over 300 years until 1991, when it began following its own path.

-One of the best examples is the IT progress, especially on the government area, where the administrations became one of the most efficient in the world, representing the perfect alliance with its people.
+One of the best examples of rapid growth is progress in the IT sector, especially within government services.
+Public administration has become among the most efficient in the world, reflecting a strong partnership with its citizens.

 Today, Estonians can do any transaction online, without even visiting governmental offices, queuing, filling up forms and waiting for days or weeks to get a procedure done.

-Estonia has the most efficient eGovernment; it was the first country in the world to allow its citizens to vote online in 2005.
+Estonia has the most efficient eGovernment in the world.
+It was the first country to allow its citizens to vote online in 2005.

 It is probably the most remarkable congregation of human beings for a common, peaceful cause.
-Considering the fact that there were approximately 8 million people living in those territories at the time, two million demonstrators that peacefully linked hands for 15 minutes at 19:00 local time is even more extraordinary achievement.
+Considering that around eight million people lived in these territories at the time, the participation of two million demonstrators was extraordinary.

 The best-preserved medieval city in Northern Europe

 Unlike many other capital cities in Europe, Tallinn has managed to wholly preserve its structure of medieval and Hanseatic origin.
-The beautiful old town – Vanalinn, with its exceptionally intact 13th century city plan, has been a UNESCO World Heritage Site since 1997.
-Tallinn was lucky enough to escape complete destruction during the World War II.
+The beautiful Old Town of Vanalinn earned UNESCO World Heritage status in 1997 for its exceptionally preserved 13th-century layout.
+It is the main attraction of the capital and a must-place to visit.
+The city was lucky enough to escape complete destruction during the World War II.

 Original cobblestone streets dotted with medieval churches and grandiose merchant houses, barns and warehouses leniently merge with souvenir stalls, restaurants offering traditional food, bars and cafes.

-I wandered through the winding alleyways and backstreets without any precise plan, stepping back in time.
+I wandered through the winding alleyways and backstreets of Vanallin without any precise plan, stepping back in time.

 Alexander Nevski Cathedral is one of the most monumental examples of Orthodox sacral architecture in Tallinn.
 It was built in a typical Russian Revival style at the end of the 19th century, during the period of Russification.
 Due to that reason it was particularly disliked by many Estonians as a symbol of oppression.

-Demolition plans were scheduled by Estonian authorities in 1924, but the decision was never implemented due to lack of funds and the building’s massive construction.
+Demolition was planned in 1924, but lack of funds and the building’s massive structure prevented its execution.
 The interior, which is decorated with mosaics and icons, is also worth a visit.

-Kadriorg Park, commissioned by Russian great tsar Peter the Great in the 18th century, is the most outstanding palatial and urban park in Estonia: flower beds, a number of museums, Swan Bond and administrative building with the office of the President, are the highlights.
-The most popular places for a stroll in the park are the flower beds surrounding the Swan Pond and the promenade leading from there to the president’s palace.
+Kadriorg Park, commissioned by Russian great tsar Peter the Great in the 18th century, is the most outstanding palatial and urban park in Estonia.
+Flower beds, a number of museums, Swan Bond and administrative building with the office of the President, are the highlights.
+The flower beds around the Swan Pond are among the most popular spots for a park stroll.
+From there, a pleasant promenade leads directly to the president’s palace.

 I wandered around in a peaceful setting, without entering any building.
-Even though the city is calm, strolling this green area only 10 minutes from the city center set me almost to the countryside environment.
+Although Tallinn is calm, strolling this green area just 10 minutes from the city center felt almost like the countryside.
 A little bit too cold for a picnic, but charm setting with a lake, flower garden and Presidential Palace in the background offers a great escape.

 The main goal of Kumu Art Museum, opened in 2006, is to preserve and make sense of Estonian art from the 18th century to the present day.
 For me, the highlight is the building itself, designed by Finnish architect Pekka Vapaavuori.
 Set into the limestone slope, a circular building with a large and lofty atrium, is modern and timeless.
 The sphere and the curved line are eternal forms.